nasa-jpl/mango-docs/CONTRIBUTING.md

 # Contributing Guidelines

 We welcome contributions of any kind.
-Feel free to reach out to the MANGO community with questions or comments through our slack channels or through GitHub directly.
+Feel free to reach out to the MANGO community with questions or comments through email at `mango.dev@jpl.nasa.gov` or through GitHub directly.

-MANGO Docs were generated using Docusaurus.
-Users can contribute documentation through markdown or react.
-See [here](https://docusaurus.io/docs/create-doc) for Docusaurus tutorials.
+Reporting a bug or have a feature request?
+Open a ticket [here](https://github.com/nasa-jpl/mango-docs/issues).
+Please make sure to search existing tickets before opening new ones to avoid duplication.

 To contribute code, follow the guidelines below.

 ## Preparing your Fork

-1. Click `Fork` on Github to create your own fork e.g. `username/mango-docs`
+1. Create your own fork of `nasa-jpl/mango-docs`

-2. Clone your project: `git@github.com:nasa-jpl/mango-docs.git`
+2. Clone your project: `git clone git@github.com:username/mango-docs.git`

 3. `cd mango-docs`

 4. Install project requirements: `npm i`

-5. Create a branch: `git checkout -b new-feature`

 ## Making your Changes

-1. Add changelog entry crediting yourself
+1. Create a branch: `git checkout -b new-feature`

 2. Make code changes